OrbitalEnterprises/eve-esi-client/docs/UniverseApi.md

 <a name="postUniverseIds"></a>
 # **postUniverseIds**
-> PostUniverseIdsOk postUniverseIds(names, datasource, language, userAgent, xUserAgent)
+> PostUniverseIdsOk postUniverseIds(names, acceptLanguage, datasource, language)

 Bulk names to IDs